-Directed by Jessie Beers-Altman, this is the best documentary produced about the 3100 Mile Race so far.
-The documentary follows the progress of veteran ultramarathoner Suprabha Beckjord as she ran the race in 2008 for the 12th time.
+Directed by Jessie Beers-Altman, this documentary follows the progress of veteran ultramarathoner Suprabha Beckjord as she ran the race in 2008 – for the 12th time.

-The 3100 Mile Race was founded in 1997 by Sri Chinmoy, in order to .
+The 3100 Mile Race was founded in 1997 by Sri Chinmoy.
 Here are some excerpts from advice given by Sri Chinmoy in response to a question by Suprabha:

 What qualities do you need to bring forward from your inner life while you are running?
 The first one is enthusiasm.
 Who embodies enthusiasm?
 A little child.
 Who can be more enthusiastic than a child?
 He enters into a garden and runs here and there, here and there, appreciating everything that he sees.
 Then, in addition to enthusiasm, you need eagerness.
 Again, who has more eagerness than a little child?
 If he plays with a toy, he is so eager, his whole world is the toy.